Chase22/chasenet/content/about-website/2023-08-21_restructuring-and-learning/index.md

         {{ macros::button(name="site_not_rated.png", alt="web-rating: site is not yet rated", link="http://www.mabsland.com") }}
     </div>
 ````
 Some would argue that this isn't even remotely better.
-Personally i like it better like that.
+Personally I like it better like that.
 Ideally
 I'd love to have a flat list of the buttons and their text somewhere and just generate the correct buttons,
-but I think i'll need some preprocessing for that.
+but I think I'll need some preprocessing for that.
 Sadly terra does not currently support nested arrays in templates

 ## noscript
-I've seen that some people have a nojs button on their website and i took that as a mission to make my website work entirely without js.
+I've seen that some people have a nojs button on their website and I took that as a mission to make my website work entirely without js.
-That doesn't mean i won't use js features (the view count is embedded with js).
-But i want the website to still be useable without js.
+That doesn't mean I won't use js features (the view count is embedded with js).
+But I want the website to still be useable without js.
 Important features should not rely on js and things that does, should fall back gracefully.
 If anything doesn't work,
-please email me please email me about it at <a href="mailto:chase@mailbox.org">chase@mailbox.org</a>
+please email me please email me about it at [chase@mailbox.org](mailto:chase@mailbox.org)

+## Releases
+I want to keep an archive of my websites changes, so I started creating [tags](https://github.com/Chase22/chasenet/tags) for major changes of the website.
+In the future I plan to render the index page of these snapshots and host them on the website as well